nalabrie/clip-to-mpv/README.md

 The following dependencies are **optional** and must be in your `PATH`:

 - [ffmpeg](https://ffmpeg.org/) to convert URLs to a format that `mpv` can play.
 Most often used when the audio and video are separate streams.
+In the case of YouTube videos, the highest quality audio and video streams are (often) downloaded separately and then merged by `ffmpeg` before being played by `mpv`.
+If `ffmpeg` is not installed, `mpv` will play a lower quality version of the video with the audio and video streams pre-merged.
+But some other websites may not work at all without `ffmpeg`.
+Your mileage may vary.

 ## Installation